vrih/gregor/README.md

   (mount/stop))
 ```

-Any transformations over these records happens in process-records.
+Any transformations over these records happen in `process-records`.
 Each record will be a
 map with keys `:value :key :partition :topic :offset`.